 But for me, it’s 6 PM, so basically I’m already out of office at that time and will be able to react to their response the next day (which will be, in turn, their night…).
 So what should I do in such a case?

 I really appreciate quick reaction when it comes to emails in general, so I would probably choose the hours which are not optimal in terms of statistics, but would allow me to respond to the interested prospects within an hour.

 In cold emails, we aim at high reply rates.
 But the prospect’s reply to our cold email is only a start to a conversation.
 If I’m not able to carry on with the conversation quick enough, I’ll probably lose an interested potential customer.
 I guess some of you would say:

 “We never know when they’ll reply anyway”

-My point is we’ll never have 100% efficiency in quick responding (unless we have sales people working 24/7 – which, in our case, we don’t).
+My point is we’ll never have 100% efficiency in quick responding (unless we have salespeople working 24/7 – which, in our case, we don’t).
 And my prospects won’t be surprised if I respond to them the next day.
 BUT: they will be most certainly positively surprised if I react to their email within an hour.
-And I want them to be positively surprised with my service.
+And I want them to be positively surprised by my service.

 Emails sent at night

 Since, as I already revealed, we do not have a sales team working 24/7 so we won’t send emails at night (I mean our night) ourselves.
 We could use Woodpecker to do that, no problem with that at all.
 But we also need to keep in mind that sending cold emails – whether done automatically or not – is just a start to a conversation.